26 Different Types of Moths in Arizona

 It is a pollinator for plants such as dogwood, rhododendron, and honeysuckle, helping to facilitate their propagation and growth.

-The Blinded Sphinx Moth also helps other moth species by providing them with food – the larvae feed mainly on violets, helping ensure that these wildflowers thrive in the areas where they can be found.
+The Blinded Sphinx Moth also helps other moth species by providing them with food—the larvae feed mainly on violets, helping ensure that these wildflowers thrive in their habitat.

-Furthermore, this species’ presence adds visual interest to many landscapes.
-This makes it a popular subject for nature photographers and insect enthusiasts.
+Furthermore, this species’ presence adds visual interest to many landscapes, making it a popular subject for nature photographers and insect enthusiasts.

 14. Bilobed Looper